astridztar/insectchristmas/README.md

 # insect.christmas

-- this is a mirror of insect.christmas
+- this is a mirror of the html, css & js files from https://insect.christmas
-- only includes the html, css & js files for simplicity
+- last updated: 07/23/2024